Images | Particulars | More about | Background and history

 The inspiration to what was to be the Norton was a story in Wooden Boat no 57 1984.
 Curtis Rindlaub designed and built a kayak for a trip along the Alaska coast.
 He based his kayak loosely on the classic Norton Sound kayaks from northern Alaska.
 I found his interpretation of the lines very appealing – straight, confident lines without any ingratiating curvature, a harmonious blend of a curved bow and the straight vertical stern, giving the impression of a predator-like speed and efficiency.
 But Rindlaubs kayak was short and wide – just 427 cm to be air transported and 76 cm wide to load 200 kg – and the dimensions were far from what I envisioned.

-When I started sketching the dimensions were 546x54 and my Norton was a fast and nimble long distance touring kayak.
-The volume distribution (Cp) increased to 0,56 – a relatively high figure that indicates that the kayak will be most efficient in a high mean speed.
+When I in 2000 started sketching the dimensions were 546x54 and my Norton was a fast and nimble long distance touring kayak.
+The volume distribution (Cp) increased to 0,56 – a relatively high figure that indicates that the kayak will be most effective in a high mean speed.